HWHapply/VID/README.md

 __num_split__ : int, optional, default = 5
    > The number of splitting for base model training and hyperparameter tuning of meta model.

-__metamodel__ : str, optional {xgb, mlp}, default = xgb
-   > The classifier applied as meta model.
-If 'xgb' passed, extreme gradient boosting classifier will be applied.
-If 'mlp'
-   > passed, the multi-layer perceptron will be applied.

 __threshold__ : float, optional {recommended range: 0.6 ~ 0.9}, default = None
    > The threshold for the decision function of final prediction.
 It can be understand as confidence of prediction: with higher threshold,
    > the detected infection will be more reliable, but it may leads to misdetection of potential infected cells if the threshold is too high.
    > With this parameter specified, additional column with predicted infection status defined by this threshold will be added in meta data.
    > The default 'infection_status' in final meta data is defined with threshold = 0.5, the additional colunm defined by this threshold
    > will be named as 'infection_status_{threshold}' which won't overwrite the the default.

-__average__ : str, optional {micro, macro, weighted} , default = weighted
-   > Define the type of averaging performed on the evaluation scores among different class.

 __random_state__ : int, optional , default = 42
    > The seed used to initialize a pseudo-random number generator (PRNG).
 It ensures that the results of random processes,